For stock video creators

 Stock video keyword generator with multi-frame analysis

-We read three frames in time order from every clip and merge the results — so your keywords capture motion, scene changes, and camera moves like Zoom In, Panning, and Tracking Shot that single-frame tools miss.
+We read three frames in time order from every clip and merge the results, and measure the camera move itself across the whole clip — so your keywords capture scene changes plus real moves like Zoom In, Panning and Tracking Shot that single-frame tools miss.

 No credit card required — start with 15 free credits.

 Tagging video like a photo loses the part buyers search for: the motion.
 A single frame can't tell whether the camera zoomed, panned, or tracked a subject — so single-frame tools miss camera-movement keywords entirely.
-PixTagger samples three frames from each clip in time order (start, middle, end), compares them to infer how the camera moved, and merges the keywords into one list.
-It also adds the keywords the platforms require for video search, and each clip counts as a single credit no matter how long it runs.
+PixTagger samples three frames from each clip in time order (start, middle, end), and merges the keywords into one list.
+Camera movement is measured separately — we track how the picture actually moves across the whole clip rather than inferring it from a few stills, so a slow gimbal drift is caught and a locked-off tripod shot stays silent.
+It also adds the keywords the platforms require for video search, and a clip costs 2 credits no matter how long it runs.

 Three frames, time-ordered